 Adirondack II – 2:10 departure from hotel (IMN will provide transportation); 2:30pm – 4:30pm Sail

-*Space on the Aurora and the Adirondack II is limited.
-To reserve a spot, please RSVP to Heather.Rothmann@imn.org.
+*Space on the Aurora and the Adirondack II is booked.
+To add your name to the waitlist, please send an email to Heather.Rothmann@imn.org.

 All Sponsors and Exhibitors setting up a booth

 All attendees staying at the hotel or attending the Welcome Networking Reception.

 • Is there a disconnect between interest rates and valuation?
 When will it be back to normal?

 • When do you think inflation will start to dissipate?
 How is this impacting property investment strategy?

 • How are the current geographic migration patterns impacting?

 • Are you seeing any asset bubbles?
 Are they close to bursting?

 • What are your deal collaborations looking like?